HanKruiger/hankruiger.com/content/posts/_index.md

 +++

 Here you can find some things that I wrote.
-I write mostly about small side-projects, and I aspire to do more of those.
+I write mostly about small side-projects, or surprising technical things I run into.